Baby Travel Tips

 Seventh Generation baby wipes may be the most convenient and adaptable item on this list.
 Having thick baby wipes that are tough and resilient is crucial to ensuring that baby mess don’t get out of hand when you are on the go.

 It’s hard to avoid waste when we’re traveling, but here are some great ways to minimize:

 - Bring along a re-fillable water bottle to avoid using plastic ones.

 - Pack a re-usable straw to slip into that much-needed smoothie or iced latte.

 - A reusable shopping bag is great for storing empty recyclables that pile up.

-- Our Easy Dose Ultra Concentrated Laundry Detergent uses 60% less plastic, 50% less water, and is 75% lighter than a 100oz bottle, so you can bring a clean you can trust with you without creating unneeded waste.
+- Seventh Generation’s Easy Dose Ultra Concentrated Laundry Detergent uses 60% less plastic, 50% less water, and is 75% lighter than a 100oz bottle, so you can bring a clean you can trust with you without creating unneeded waste.
 Don’t quite have room for a whole bottle?
 No problem.
 One small squeeze cleans an entire load.
 Just squirt several loads worth into a re-usable container and slip it into your suitcase to conserve resources and save money.

 On the Go Pumping/Nursing

 Nursing and pumping on the go can be challenging, but the right preparation can keep things smooth.
 Every nursing mother knows her own comfort level when nursing in public, so do what feels natural to you.
 If you do prefer a little extra privacy, consider a versatile nursing cover made from organic cotton and bamboo that can be a cover-up, blanket, or even a scarf.